|

 OPP find "Festive RIDE" results

-Ontario Provincial Police in eastern Ontario said they laid
+disturbing Ontario Provincial Police in eastern Ontario said they laid

 over 100 charges for impaired driving or refusing a roadside test over the holidays.